-The DNR opened a 30-day public comment period on the draft public waters work permit for the proposed Poly Met Mining, Inc. (PolyMet) NorthMet mining project.
+The DNR has now issued a public waters work permit for the Poly Met Mining, Inc. (PolyMet) NorthMet mining project.
 The DNR Public Waters Work Permit Program applies to those lakes, wetlands, and streams identified on DNR Public Water Inventory maps.
 Proposed projects affecting the course, current, or cross-section of these water bodies may require a Public Waters Work Permit from the DNR and permits from other agencies.

 Under Minnesota Statute 103G.245, Subdivision 1 (except as provided in Subdivisions 2, 11, and 12), the state, a political subdivision of the state, a public or private corporation, or a person, must have a DNR Public Waters Work Permit to:

 - construct, reconstruct, remove, abandon, transfer ownership of, or make any change in a reservoir, dam, or waterway obstruction on public waters; or